 Selected annually for one- and two-year terms, the Youth Caucus Staff plans and delivers the Youth Caucus programming at each year's General Assembly.

-Each year youth are elected by youth across the country to serve as Youth Observers to the Board of Trustees.
-Learn more about the youth currently serving and how you could be a Youth Observer in the future.
+Each year youth are selected by the UUA Nominating Committee and voted into service by the General Assembly congregational delegates to serve as Youth Trustees on the Board of Trustees.
+Learn more about the youth currently serving and how you could be apply to be a Youth Trustee in the future.